Social desirability bias

 Christina Popescu is a doctoral student in psychology at the Université du Québec à Montréal, affiliated with the CIEL Laboratory (Culture, Identity and Language).

-Translated by Susan D. Renaud.
+Translated from French to English by Susan D. Renaud.